-Most people complete the TMB comfortably and enjoyably.
-It is a long trek, but spread over 8 full days of walking with a rest-day in the middle.
+Most people complete our treks comfortably and enjoyably.
+Most are spread over 7-8 full days of walking with a rest-day in the middle.

-Those that don’t complete the TMB are normally not fit enough or have badly blistered feet.
-It happens to very few of our clients – normally less than 2 people per year.
+Those that don’t complete our treks are normally not fit enough or have badly blistered feet.
+It happens to very few of our clients – very few people drop out.

 If you come prepared you will have a good trek.

-If you take regular walking weekends and are happy covering 16-22km (10-14 miles) each day, with a number of ascents and descents, you will comfortably finish the trek.
+If you take regular walking weekends and are happy covering 16-22km (10-14 miles) each day, with a number of ascents and descents, you will comfortably finish our treks.
 If you have a sedentary lifestyle and go on short walks once a month you will need to get much fitter in advance.
-During a typical day on the TMB you should expect to walk for between 6 and 8 hours and be outdoors for 8 or 9 hours.
-Most of the ascents and descents are not steep, but on 5 days you will climb and descend 1000m.
+During a typical day on our treks you should expect to walk for between 6 and 8 hours on challenging treks and 5 to 6 hours on intermediate treks.
+Most of the ascents and descents are not steep, but on some days on the challenging trips you will climb and descend up to 1000m.